 Jesus and Laughter

 If it were not so pathetic, it really would be laughable.
 I mean, the lengths to which atheists go in their decrepit efforts to discredit the Bible.
-Here is a recent example.
+Here is one such example.

 Nietzsche criticized Jesus in the following fashion:

 What has been hitherto the greatest sin here on earth?
 Was it not the word of him who said, “Woe to them who laugh?”
 (Luke 6:25).